abcdavk/abcdavk.github.io/README.md

 ### Hi there 👋

-**abcdavk/abcdavk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**The Cursed Blacksmith** is a Minecraft Bedrock mod creator 📘.
+We create various mods that change your Minecraft gameplay to make it ✨_exciting_✨!
+Come join our journey ⛰️!

 Here are some ideas to get you started:

-- 🔭 I’m currently working on SKIES
+- 🔭 We are currently working on SKIES
-- 🌱 I’m currently learning Javascript
-- 💬 Ask me about World Generation